$1,042 Find Cheap Flights from Ireland to New Zealand

 • What is the cheapest time of day to fly to New Zealand?

-Reviews of the top airlines flying from Ireland to New Zealand
+Reviews of the top airline flying from Ireland to New Zealand

 Need help choosing which airline to fly with from Ireland to New Zealand?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.